Moon Phase & Fishing: What 20,550 Reports Revealed

 Getfished was developed to provide reliable environmental forecasts, avoiding the assumptions and unfulfilled promises often found in other fishing forecast systems.

-Our approach is a bit different from most fishing forecast websites and tools.
-Forecasts and reports can only offer general advice.
-They can’t guarantee you’ll catch fish because there are many unknown factors at play.
+Our method is unlike that of most fishing forecast websites and tools since forecasts and reports can only give general advice and cannot guarantee that you will catch any fish because of the many unknown factors involved.

-It’s hard, and sometimes impossible, to know exactly what food a species is eating at any given time.
-Fish often focus on what’s available, like shrimp hatches for saltwater fish or mayflies for trout.
-You can sometimes predict these foods in general, like during summer, from December to February, but not exactly.
-So what happened yesterday, last week, or in the recent past?
-They are a lot cooler and more exciting, but not necessarily enough to make a judgment about which species to target and where.
+It is difficult, and at times impossible, to know precisely what food a given species is eating at any particular time.
+Fish tend to feed on what is available, for example on shrimp hatches for saltwater fish or on mayflies for trout.
+You can generally predict these foods, such as during the summer, from December to February, but not with exactness.
+As for what took place yesterday, last week, or in more recent times though?
+Although they are much more interesting and thrilling, they are not necessarily sufficient for deciding which species to aim for and where.

-That’s why Getfished gathers fishing reports over long periods and shows trends based on thousands of reports we’ve collected from around the web.
+Which is why Getfished collects fishing reports over long periods and displays trends based on the thousands of reports we have gathered from all over the web.